ignaciolg96/knights/README.md

 # Knights

 A program that solves some "Knights and Knaves" logic puzzles.
+It does so by introducing the concept of *knowledge* for AI.
 The problems are stated as follows:
 1. Puzzle 0 is the puzzle from the Background.
 It contains a single character, A.
 - A says “I am both a knight and a knave.”
 2. Puzzle 1 has two characters: A and B.